valentinakrenz/NorSysCons/README.md

 # NorSysCons
-Data and Code for the submitted manuscript "Noradrenergic arousal after encoding reverses the course of systems consolidation in humans"
+Data and Code for the manuscript "Noradrenergic arousal after encoding reverses the course of systems consolidation in humans"

 DATA